BioImpacts

 BioImpacts is a quarterly peer-reviewed open access scientific journal covering all aspects of pharmaceutical and biomedical sciences published by Tabriz University of Medical Sciences.
 The journal was established in 2011 and the editor-in-chief is Yadollah Omidi (Tabriz University of Medical Sciences).
+The 2026 impact factor has been announced to 2.5.

 Abstracting and indexing

 The journal is abstracted and indexed in Chemical Abstracts Service, Emerging Sources Citation Index, and Scopus.